-6.1.
+3.5.1.
 DRILLING

 The five Sokor deposits (Manson's Lode, New Discovery, New Found, Ketubong and Rixen) have been evaluated by both surface trenches and diamond core drilling.
 Diamond drilling was completed on all five deposits using a combination of inclined and vertical drillholes on drill sections oriented normal to the strike of the mineralisation.
 Only the data from the CNMC diamond drillholes has been used for resource estimation.
-A total of 582 diamond drillholes for 58,189.8 m have been drilled at the Sokor Project for Mineral Resource definition.
-This excludes the hole drilled at Manson's Lode during 2017, for which assay data has not yet been received.
+A total of 606 diamond drillholes for 64,876.16 m have been drilled at the Sokor Project for Mineral Resource definition.

-CNMC provided the geological logs, assay data and survey data to Optiro as a series of Excel spread-sheets.
+CNMC provided the geological logs, assay data and survey data to Optiro as a series of Excel spreadsheets.
 Optiro consolidated this data and generated a drillhole database using Datamine mining software.
-CNMC provided the assay certificates for 162 of the drillholes used for the 2011 Mineral Resource, for all 16 drillholes used for the 2012 update to the Rixen Mineral Resource estimate, for 69 of the 76 drillholes provided for the 2013 Mineral Resource update and for 96 of the holes drilled during 2014.
 During 2015, CNMC purchased Datamine software and updated the database with the data from the 2015 drilling programme.
-Optiro validated the 2015 data captured by CNMC against the drillhole logs and data from the laboratory; minor inconsistencies were remedied following discussion with CNMC.
-CNMC provided the 2017 drillhole data as a series of Excel spreadsheets and as Datamine files.
+Optiro validated the 2015 data captured by CNMC against the drillhole logs and data from the laboratory.
+CNMC provided the 2016, 2017 and 2018 drillhole data as a series of Excel spreadsheets and as Datamine files.
 Optiro used these files to update the master Datamine database used for Mineral Resource estimation.

-6.2.
+3.5.2.
 SURVEY DATA

-CNMC has completed a topographic survey over a 7 km2 area covering the five deposits; this local detailed survey has been tied into the Malaysian National Grid (MNG) using a number of MNG survey control points.
+CNMC has completed a topographic survey over a 7 km area covering the five deposits; this local detailed survey has been tied into the Malaysian National Grid (MNG) using a number of MNG survey control points.
 This survey work was carried out using electronic distance measurement (EDM) devices and from this data a digital terrain model (DTM) was produced.